Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-72-the-reckoning.md

 He felt *sick.* Hunter took a deep breath, willed his stomach to settle.
 Nothing worse than a mask full of puke.
 Everyone on the team had suffered that once.
 Nobody wanted to endure it a second time.
 Pretty sure most of the others were having the same trouble.

 Even ‘Horse seemed unsure and unsteady.
-Over open comms, "Uh...boss, you seein’ this?"
+Over open comms, "Uh... boss, you seein’ this?"

 The major’s tone was dark. *"Yeah."*